UwUClub/EwECS/doc/Network.md

 ## Example

+### Server

-- Here is how to use our Network tool for a typical local server opened on port 4242, taking 100 players and receiving a move payload:
+Here is how to use our Network tool for a typical local server opened on port 4242, taking 100 players and receiving a move payload:

 ``ServerGamePackets.hpp``:
 ```c++